Customer Lifetime Value Report

 On the contrary, failure in taking LTV into account may cause you to waste money in the wrong place and leave your business behind or worse, in jeopardy.

-Lifetime Value (LTV)
+Customer Lifetime Value report

 You can filter by country, month range (the months in which cohorts of customers purchase their first orders).